NStackpole/CompilerDesign/README.md

 * type_check: Contains a function called check that checks the types of expressions to make sure they are well formed. (ex. makes sure < is given two integers).
 If the expression is not well formed the program will abort.
 * eval: Contains a function called eval that evaluates expressions.
 Will throw an exception if one of the following issues is detected: Integer overflow, division by zero or minimum integer value, modular divison by zero or minimum integer value.
 * test: Contains tests for the constructors and evals of each type of expression.
-* lexer: These files contain the lexer, which takes in lines of text and generate tokens
+* lexer: These files contain the lexer, which takes in lines of text and generate tokens.
 * calculator: Defines a calculator that uses the lexer to evaluate user input.
+* parser: contains the parser, which takes a vector of tokens and turns it into an expression.